Offering people privacy, stability, and dignity.

 Why Tiny Homes?

-Waters Meet is committed to providing shelter and facilitating residents' transition into longer-term housing, with the goal of launching the pilot in September before cold weather increases risk for people living outside.
+Waters Meet is committed to providing shelter and facilitating residents' transition into longer-term housing.
+We are planning to launch this pilot by the end of September before cold weather increases risk for people living outside.

 This project reflects years of engagement with Spokane’s unhoused community and service providers.
 Well-managed tiny home villages have been shown to reduce crime and improve public health.
 Neighboring communities, including Missoula and Walla Walla, have successfully launched similar models, helping residents safely transition out of homelessness.